 Muscle tissue is your body’s biggest store of proteins.
-If there is a deficiency of dietary protein, your body will end up borrowing some protein from your muscles to keep more important tissues and functions working.
-A low protein intake over time may cause muscle wastage.
+Protein deficiency leads to borrowing some protein from your muscles, which allows more important tissues and functions to work.
+A low protein intake over time may lead to muscle wasting.

 Muscle cells go into a state of repair after microscopic damage from activities such as exercise.
 The repair process needs sufficient protein to build new muscle cells.
 However, if there is not enough protein available, the cells cannot make it to the next stage in the repair process, and they die.

 A diet low in protein can have a negative effect on the bones.
 This is because protein is essential for maintaining healthy bones, and a low protein intake may result in weaker bones.